Our Debt Free Family

 5. Annually

 Some people thrive on an annual budget and only review it throughout the year if there is a major change in their finances.
-For me, this simply wouldn’t work, but if you are already debt-free and have a great savings plan in place, an annual budget review may be perfect for you.
+For me, this simply wouldn’t work, but if you are already debt-free and have a great savings plan in place, an annual budget review may work for you.
+Consider investing in dividend paying stocks.
+However, keep in my that even the most profitable companies in the world conduct at least quarterly budget reviews.
+A lot can happen in the span of 12 months.
+You may be missing out on opportunities if you fail to identify budget challenges or additional savings and investment potential early on.

 Readers, how often do you review your budget?